chapel-lang/chapel/doc/rst/language/spec/iterators.rst

 Iterators as Arrays
 ~~~~~~~~~~~~~~~~~~~

-If an iterator function is captured into a new variable declaration,
+*Capturing an iterator* into a new variable creates a new rectangular
+array storing the same elements that the iterator yielded.

+An iterator can be captured by:

+ * storing it into a new ``var`` or ``const`` variable declaration
+ * passing it to function formal argument accepting it with ``in`` intent

+In other words, an iterator can be implicitly converted into an array
+with matching shape and element type (see also :ref:`Implicit_Conversions`).

-passed to an `in` intent argument, or assigned to an array, the iterator
+When an iterator is assigned to an existing array, the array and the
-is iterated over in total and the expression evaluates to a rectangular
-array that contains the values returned by the iterator on each
-iteration.
-Iterators can pass to `in` intent arguments declared with a
-compatible array type expression.
+iterator will be iterated over with zippered iteration
+(:ref:`Zipper_Iteration`) and the array elements assigned to the yielded
+value.

    *Example (as-arrays.chpl)*.